tldr-pages/tldr/pages/common/virsh-connect.md

 `virsh connect qemu:///system`

-- Launch a new instance of the hypervisor and connect to it as a local user:
+- Launch a new instance of the hypervisor and connect to it as the local user:

 `virsh connect qemu:///session`